 - The Land Before Time has a plethora of animals from various time periods in the Mesozoic era living together, as well as a few animals that lived before or after the Mesozoic such as the Dimetrodon (Permian) from the first film and the horned gophers (Miocene-Pliocene) from one episode of the TV series.

 - The characters ride upon modern-day horses.
 The problem is, horses in prehistoric times looked nothing like their modern day, more domesticated, descendants.
 The horses should be much stockier, have upright manes, and be plainer looking (overall being closer to a donkey than a modern horse).

-- On the opposite end of the spectrum, giant terror birds like Titanis went extinct around one million years ago and were definitely not around 10,000 B.C.
+- On the opposite end of the spectrum, giant terror birds like Titanis went extinct around two million years ago and were definitely not around 10,000 B.C.

 - Arthur, King of Time and Space makes Sir Gilbert the Bastard's dog a rough collie for the sake of a Timmy in a Well gag.
 Modern collie subbreeds only became a thing in the 19th century.
 (In The Rant, Gadzikowski notes that he didn't know if collies existed in the 5th century, but says it's wrong either way since Gilbert's dog is supposed to be a hunting hound.)

 - The Flintstones features Dino, their pet dinosaur, and the dinosaurs at the quarry where Fred works.